 9. What do I have to do to stay active as a demonstrator?

 To stay active you will need to sell a minimum of 300 CSV (Stampin’ Up!
-International Unit) which is approximately $400 per calendar quarter.
+International Unit) which is approximately $400 Canadian per calendar quarter.
 And new demonstrators don’t have to show any sales in their first partial quarter.
-Most demonstrator find a combination of a class/workshop, and sharing the catalogues with their friends is enough to reach that quarterly goal easily.
+Most demonstrators find a combination of a class/workshop, and sharing the catalogues with their friends is enough to reach that quarterly goal easily.
 I’ll help you brainstorm, what is the best way for you to achieve this.